 - Display Services

-There are also Custom Channels which you create by selecting multiple data sources of your choice.
+There are also Custom Channels, which you create by selecting multiple data sources.
 A common example of a Custom Channel is combining data from Google Analytics and Google Ads.

 Table of Contents